ibm-cloud-docs/Cloudant/offerings/cloudant.com.md

 As of July 24th, 2017, no new Shared Plan accounts can be created on cloudant.com.

-{{site.data.keyword.cloudant_short_notm}} is a hosted and fully-managed database-as-a-service (DBaaS). t was built from the ground up to scale globally, run non-stop, and handle a wide variety of data types like [JSON](../basics/index.html#json), [full-text](../api/cloudant_query.html#creating-an-index), and [geospatial](../api/cloudant-geo.html).
+{{site.data.keyword.cloudant_short_notm}} is a hosted and fully-managed database-as-a-service (DBaaS).
+It was built from the ground up to scale globally, run non-stop, and handle a wide variety of data types like [JSON](../basics/index.html#json), [full-text](../api/cloudant_query.html#creating-an-index), and [geospatial](../api/cloudant-geo.html).